vastus/120-hour-epic-sax-marathon/recursion.markdown

 ### Passing state

 Sometimes when recursing over a structure we want to keep track of something.
-For an example, we might want to count how many elements we have processed, or how many `:D` keywords we have seen.
+For example, we might want to count how many elements we have processed, or how many `:D` keywords we have seen.
 How do we do this, in the absence of state in our language?
 (Or at least in the absence of instructions on how to use state on these pages!)